rust-unofficial/patterns/src/idioms/ffi/accepting-strings.md

 }
 ```

-This code in inferior to the original in two respects:
+This code is inferior to the original in two respects:

 1. There is much more `unsafe` code, and more importantly, more invariants it
    must uphold.